vdeval/D-Wave-Examples/README.md

 # D-Wave-Examples
 D-Wave example applications taken from D-Wave documentation
 ## Purpose
 This repository contains a set of examples extracted from D-Wave documentation, each one encoding the solution of an optimization problem.
-Each problem is described in this README file:
+Each problem is described in this README file, with the following structure:
 1. Problem Description
 1. Mathematical formulation of objective function and constraints
 1. D-Wave workflow: which model, which solver, any pre processing, any post processing